Shopping is a big part of the holiday season, but it doesn't all end on December 25th.

 - Unique offers in dining, travel, and service

-Unlike Rakuten, which is known for its retail bargains, Ibotta is typically ideal for grocery and everyday shopping.
+Unlike Rakuten (which focuses on retail bargains), Ibotta is ideal for groceries and everyday shopping.
 Still, the popular cashback app can offer someday after Christmas sales if you browse the right sections.

 For example, last year, I bought some items for my step-siblings that I knew they would enjoy this year for Christmas!

-Make sure you have storage for all the deals you plan on capitalizing on!
-Fifty rolls of wrapping paper and 10 fake Christmas trees can take up quite a bit of space for 364 days!
+Make sure you have adequate storage!
+Fifty rolls of wrapping paper and ten fake Christmas trees can take up quite a bit of space for the next eleven months.